htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

 :index:`priority<single: priority; preemption>` :index:`priority<single: priority; user>`
 :index:`of a user<single: of a user; priority>`

-Machines are allocated to users based upon a user’s priority.
+Machines are allocated to users based upon a user's priority.
 A lower numerical value for user priority means higher priority, so a user with priority 5 will get more resources than a user with priority 50.
 User priorities in HTCondor can be examined with the *condor\_userprio*